Welcome to Psychology!

 When do transfer students have to declare the major?

-Because Psychology is a capped major, we require that students apply to declare after final grades come out for all 8 prerequisites during their first semester at Berkeley.
-They do not follow the 80-unit cap.
+For guaranteed admissions into the major we require that students apply to declare after final grades come out for all 8 prerequisites during their first semester at Berkeley.

 As a transfer, is it OK to take prerequisites during my first semester?